 Help!
 My Bags Are Floating!

 While there are a number of options to use right now, we are optimistic that the sous vide product market will soon introduce fully reusable sous vide bags.
+Once that happens, those will easily be the most preferable option.
+For now, stick with regular sous vide bags.
+They consistently deliver the best results and get a highest recommendation.

 Sous Vide Frequently Asked Questions